 A survey of the underlying physics and chemistry relevant to food and its preparation.
 Topics include: molecular building blocks of food, phases and phase transitions, emulsions, foams, gels, fermentation, taste, soil, plants, self-assembly, microbes, and nutrition.
+Concurrent registration in SCI123L is required.
 (Three hours of lecture and one and a half hour of laboratory.
 Spring)

-Prerequisite(s): 1 of MAT103(Everyday Math), MPL(Math Placement Level)
+Prerequisite(s): 1 of MAT103(Prealgebra), MPL(Math Placement Level)